 Growth outlook: 21%

 App Software Developers build applications for platforms like mobile devices, web, or desktop.
 Since it seems like every single company is releasing its own app these days, they’re in high demand.
 Jobs can be diverse and include adapting existing apps to mobile, creating games, or developing complex databases.
+Knowledge of different aspects of databases may be useful such as Kubernetes PostgreS among others.

 To break into app development, you’ll want to start with a bachelor’s degree in mobile app development, software engineering, or something similar.